oswaldderiemaecker/wordpress-eb-demo/README.md

 Same apply to the theme development.
 Be sure to only commit your themes and plugins of the root wp-content folder, not the ones installed by composer.

-So we have our base WordPress development ready.
+So we have our base WordPress development ready, now we are going to create our staging environment on AWS Elastic BeanStalk.

 ### Set the Elastic Beanstalk environment variables